theupdateframework/python-tuf/README.md

 -----------

-The reference implementation may behave unexpectedly when concurrently downloading from the same location to the same location.
+The reference implementation may behave unexpectedly when concurrently downloading the same target files with the same TUF client.

 License
 -------